Logo

 Imelda Staunton is a patron for the Milton Rooms, a new arts centre in Malton, North Yorkshire along with Bill Nighy, Jools Holland and Kathy Burke.

-Imelda Staunton and her husband, English actor Jim Carter, have a daughter, Bessie, born in 1993.
+Imelda Staunton and her husband, actor Jim Carter, have a daughter, Bessie, born in 1993.

-Imelda Staunton was appointed Officer of the Order of the British Empire in the 2006 New Year Honours and Commander of the Order of the British Empire in the 2016 New Year Honours, both for services to drama.
+Imelda Staunton was appointed Officer of the Order of the British Empire in the 2006 New Year Honours, Commander of the Order of the British Empire in the 2016 New Year Honours and Dame Commander of the Order of the British Empire in the 2024 Birthday Honours, all for services to drama, and the last additionally for charity.